stevelaz/test-digital-ring/README.md

 # test-digital-ring
-test repo to teach github
+a repo to teach github